open-make/openmakewebsite/content/blog/2022-12-06-interview-openmri/index.en.md

 > How do you coordinate the work between the members?

 {{< expand "Show answer">}}
 We use multiple communication channels.
 Whatever works.
 It's not a sprint, it's a marathon.
 It could be more effective.
 The good thing with this project is that time is on our side.
 We think it's important to keep it enjoyable and to not have to strict milestones.
-We're doing health care, we don't want to make ourselves unhealthy to create health.
+We are doing health care, we don't want to make ourselves unhealthy to create health.
 We should do both in parallel and it works.
 We have meetings and talk about things.
 But we don't have very strict deadlines.
 That's what gives people a burnout in the end.
 Sometimes you have a lot of sprints and it's stressful.
 I don't want to say that.
 If you do it out of your own conviction, the stress feels differently.
 {{< /expand >}}

 > How do the members benefit from the work in the project?